-With the adoption of CECL, loans that do not share similar risk characteristics with existing pools are evaluated on an individual basis.
+Loans that do not share similar risk characteristics with existing pools are evaluated on an individual basis.
 For loans that are individually evaluated, a specific allowance allocation is established when the collateral value, observable market price, or discounted cash flows of the loan is lower than the carrying value of that loan.
 The estimated fair values of substantially all of the Company's individually evaluated loans are measured based on the estimated fair value of the loan's collateral.